AsbestosisPulmonary fibrosis - from asbestos exposure; Interstitial pneumonitis - from asbestos exposure

-When listening to the chest with a stethoscope (auscultation), the doctor may hear a crackling sound called rales.
+When listening to the chest with a stethoscope, the doctor may hear crackling sounds called rales.

 These tests may help diagnose the disease:

 There is no cure.
 Stopping exposure to asbestos is essential.
-To ease symptoms, drainage, chest percussion, and vibration can help remove fluids from the lungs.
+To ease symptoms, drainage and chest percussion can help remove fluids from the lungs.

-You can ease the stress of this illness by joining a support group whose members share common experiences and problems.
-See lung disease - support group.
+You can ease the stress of this illness by joining a lung support group.
+Sharing with others who have common experiences and problems can help you not feel alone.

 When to Contact a Medical Professional